Pumpkin Cocktail tastes like a liquid version of a big ole’ slice of pumpkin pie slathered with whipped cream with just a lovely little kick.

 If you want to get all fancy, you could crush a few cinnamon graham crackers into a fine dust to attach to the rim of the glasses.

-Maybe dip the rims of the glasses in water then dip into the crushed graham crackers.
+Maybe dip the rims of the glasses in water or a bit of apple juice or lemon juice then dip into the crushed graham crackers.